Watney’s Red became one of the most reviled beer brands in Britain.

 Watney, Combe & Reid was the second largest brewery in the world by the turn of the twentieth century.
-It was also the second most valuable public company in Britain after Imperial Tobacco.
+It was also the second most highly-valued public company in Britain, behind only Imperial Tobacco.

-Watney introduced a new beer in 1931.
-Named Red Barrel, it was produced for export to the Indian market.
-It was a keg pale ale, designed to withstand tropical heat and a lengthy shipping period.
-The beer proved a success among British expatriates and travellers, and was soon found on Royal Navy ships, Cunard liners and Middle East oilfields.
+Watney introduced Red Barrel from 1931.
+Designed for export to British expatriates in India, it was a keg pale ale, designed to withstand tropical heat and a lengthy shipping period.
+The beer was to prove a success among British expatriates and travellers, and was soon found on Royal Navy ships, Cunard liners and Middle East oil fields.

-Sales in Britain began from 1935, at the Sheen Lawn Tennis Club.
+Watney’s Red Barrel was introduced to the British market from 1935.
+The first outlet was the Sheen Lawn Tennis Club.
 The keeping properties of a keg bitter proved ideal for the intermittent trade of a sports club.

-By 1959 Red Barrel was the most widely-distributed keg bitter in Britain.
+Watney’s Red Barrel was the most widely-distributed keg bitter in Britain by 1959.
 It was often produced by local brewers under licence.

 Red Barrel was the highest-selling keg bitter in Britain by 1961.
 It was brewed with Norfolk malt and Goldings hops, and was naturally matured for several weeks.

-By the early 1970s, Red Barrel growth had begun to slow, and the product was losing market share to keg rivals such as Double Diamond and Whitbread Tankard, which were cited as having superior marketing campaigns.
+Red Barrel growth had begun to slow by the early 1970s, and the product was losing market share to keg rivals such as Double Diamond and Whitbread Tankard, which were cited as having superior marketing campaigns.

-In April 1971 the product was reformulated and re-launched as Watney’s Red.
+The beer was reformulated and re-launched as Watney’s Red from April 1971.
 The new product was slightly sweeter and had a creamier head.
 It also supposedly offered greater “drinkability”.

 Watney’s Red was accompanied by a £500,000 marketing campaign.
 The lost market share was regained.
 Watney’s Red accounted for around 20 to 25 percent of the brewery’s sales.
 Over 100 million pints of Watney’s Red were sold in 1972.